marcelcure/FsnNodeHealthCheck/README.md

 python FsnNodeHealth.py

-You will need to download and install python for Windows, since it doesn't come pre-installed.
+You will need to download and install python for Windows, since it doesn't come pre-installed and you will need to leave your PC on 24/7 with the command window open.

 See https://www.python.org/downloads/  Click the button to update your PATH and start a new command shell before you proceed to refresh your PATH variable.